A hybrid shifted Laplacian multigrid and domain decomposition preconditioner for the elastic Helmholtz equations: Mathematical background

+which is used for the gradient and divergence operators.
+The resulting linear system is given by

-where $\gradh$ is the cell-centered gradient operator that operates from the cell centers to the faces, where the components $\bfu_i$ are placed.
+where $\gradh$ is the cell-centered gradient operator that operates from the cell centers to the faces, at which the components $\bfu_i$ are placed.
 The matrix $-\gradh^T$ is used for the discrete divergence operator.
-The operator $D_c(\mu + \lambda) = \mbox{diag}(\bfmu+\bflambda)$ generates a diagonal matrix with the values of $\bfmu+\bflambda$ on the cell centers.
-The operator $\vec{\grad}_h$ is a block diagonal gradient matrix, which includes three gradient matrices on its diagonal---one for each of the components $\bfu_1,\bfu_2,\bfu_3$---using central difference schemes.
-This operator computes one of the terms in Eq. \eqref{eq:strainTensor} (which one depends only on the ordering of the strain tensor). $A_e(\bfmu)$ averages the values of the cell-centered $\bfmu$ to the edges, and creates a diagonal matrix to hold the averaged values.
+The operator $D_c(\bflambda+\bfmu) = \mbox{diag}(\bflambda+\bfmu)$ generates a diagonal matrix with the values of $\bfmu+\bflambda$ on the cell centers.
+The operator $\vec{\grad}_h$ is a block diagonal gradient matrix, which includes three gradient matrices on its diagonal---one for each of the components $\bfu_1,\bfu_2,\bfu_3$---using central difference schemes. $A_e(\bfmu)$ averages the values of the cell-centered $\bfmu$ to the edges, and creates a diagonal matrix to hold the averaged values.
 Altogether, the term $\vec{\nabla}_h^TA_e(\bfmu)\vec{\grad}_h$ ends up being the weighted Laplacian operator which is applied on each of the components $\bfu_i$ separately.
-We choose the mass matrix
+We define the mass matrix

-where $A_{f}(\bfrho)$ is a diagonal matrix with the averaged values of a cell-centered $\bfrho$ onto the cell faces.
+where $A_{f}(\bfrho)$ is a diagonal matrix with the averaged values of a cell-centered $\bfrho$ onto the cell faces, and $\im$ stands for the imaginary unit.
 The symbol $\odot$ is the Hadamard product, and the vector $\bfgamma>0$ is a physical attenuation vector.
 We also use $\bfgamma$ to incorporate the absorbing boundary conditions, using a function that quadratically goes from zero to one towards the domain boundaries \cite{clayton1977absorbing}.
-The attenuation can be equivalently modeled by using complex frequency-dependent Lame parameters \cite{vstekl1998accurate}, which can also be used to model different attenuation factors for the shear and pressure wave velocities \cite{gosselin20143d}.
-We place $\bfgamma$ on the cell-center and assume that the physical attenuation is very small.
+The attenuation can be equivalently modeled by using complex frequency-dependent Lam{\'e} parameters \cite{vstekl1998accurate}, which can also be used to model different attenuation factors for the shear and pressure wave velocities \cite{gosselin20143d}.
+We place $\bfgamma$ at the cell center and assume that the physical attenuation is very small.
+Another approach for the absorbing boundary conditions may be the perfectly matched layer in \cite{collino2001application}.